-At St Edward’s, the Music department provides students with the opportunity to express themselves through creating music.
+At St Edward’s, the Music department provides students with the opportunity to express themselves through creating and exploring music from different cultures, times and genres.

 Music develops a wide range of skills that are essential for success in any career path, including: active listening, working with others, confidence in communication and creativity.